 4. Pompadour With A 2 Fade

 Pompadours are styles where the hair on top is swept upward and backward.
 It’s a traditionally full hairstyle that has a lot of volume.
-It’s also often known for a glossy finish.
+It’s also often known for its glossy finish.

 Once again, it’s a great example of how a 2 fade at the sides can change the way you perceive the hair on top.